projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 - reads board info
 - configures and validates scenario settings
-- automatically generates patches for board-related configurations and scenario-based VM configurations
+- automatically generates source code for board-related configurations and scenario-based VM configurations
 - configures and validates launch settings
 - generates launch scripts for the specified post-launched User VMs.
+- dynamically creates a new scenario setting and adds or deletes VM settings in scenario settings
+- dynamically creates a new launch setting and adds or deletes User VM settings in launch settings

 Prerequisites
 =============